ppy/osu-wiki/wiki/Mascots/en.md

 ![Aiko](img/Aiko.jpg "Aiko")

-Designed by [JMC](/users/774010), Aiko is an energetic girl with a passion for Taiko, even if she isn't the best at it!
+Designed by [JMC](/users/774010), Aiko is an energetic girl with a passion for osu!taiko, even if she isn't the best at it!
 Sporting a pair of stylish "Tabi" shoes and a retinue of pippidon accessories, the mascot of yore lives on in this spunky girl.
-She's fairly short at only 154cm, and was born on the 6th of April, 1999.
+She's fairly short at only 154cm, and was born on 1999-04-06.

 ### Alisa

 ![Alisa](img/Alisa.jpg "Alisa")

-Designed by [\[ Glitch \]](/users/3781400), Alisa has been playing Taiko ever since her early childhood.
-Fond of playing songs for others, she is very musically oriented, and when she's not sleeping or eating, she's playing Taiko, or playing retro video games for kicks!
+Designed by [\[ Glitch \]](/users/3781400), Alisa has been playing osu!taiko ever since her early childhood.
+Fond of playing songs for others, she is very musically oriented, and when she's not sleeping or eating, she's playing osu!taiko, or playing retro video games for kicks!

 ### Tama